 I chose a sleek navy scuba sheath with a dramatic shoulder detail for this sample outfit.
 Navy is a classic choice for a wedding guest dress, and it’s less harsh than black.

 I like to accessorize a navy dress with metallics, either silver or gold or pewter.
 I chose dramatic statement earrings and left the neckline bare, so as not to compete with the shoulder.
 I also chose closed toe pumps, but in a jute fabric that has adds some texture and shine to the outfit, since the dress is more of a matte fabric.

 A pashmina or silk wrap will help keep your arms warm.
 Have your significant other drop you off at the door, if it’s a cold night.
 Of course, you may prefer a dress with sleeves during the wintertime, so I rounded up a bunch of other options below.

 dress // wrap // heels // bag // bracelet // earrings // lipstick

 Black tie optional is in between formal and cocktail attire, and you will likely see a mix of both.
 If in doubt, it’s best to err of the side of being overdressed.
 In a situation like this, I usually ask around and see what others are wearing so I can ensure I don’t feel totally out of place.

 I attended a black tie optional wedding a few years ago, and I looked high and low to find something that felt right to me.
-It was fall, not winter, so I didn’t really want to go all out with a lot of sparkle or a heavy velvet fabric.
 I finally settled on a black cocktail dress with a dramatic bow on the side.